 If you’re searching for something to say, “I’m so sorry” goes a long, long way.

 Losing a pet is never easy, and every person grieves in their own way.
-Each animal has a unique personality that has wiggled their way into the hearts of their families, and having a friend's support is an unbelievably crucial step in the mourning process.
+Each animal has a unique personality that has wiggled its way into the hearts, and having a friend's support is an unbelievably crucial step in the mourning process.